Personal loans vs. credit cards

 - Need to make a large, one-time purchase.
-Personal loans can be used to make these types of purchases and spread payments over a few years.
-People making home renovations might consider personal loans.
+Personal loans can be used to make these types of purchases that can then be paid off over time.
+People doing things like home renovations might consider personal loans.

 - Need access to cash.
-If a personal loan doesn’t have spending restrictions, it could be good in emergency situations where cash is needed.
+If a personal loan doesn’t have spending restrictions, it may be helpful in emergency situations where cash is needed.

 - Want to consolidate debt.
 Some people use personal loans to pay off and consolidate other debt.
 This might be a good option if you need several years to pay off the balance and if the interest rate on your loan is lower than the rate on your other debt.

-- You may be able to withdraw the funds as cash without paying fees.
+- You may be able to access cash without paying fees.

 - These may come with lower interest rates compared to credit cards.

-- You can receive all of the funds upfront.
+- You can receive all the funds upfront.

 - If you need more money after spending the funds, you’ll have to apply for a new personal loan, making it less flexible than credit cards.

-- Some personal loans come with an origination fee or other costs, which could eat into your access to the funds.
+- Some personal loans come with an origination fee or other costs, which could eat into the funds.

-- If a personal loan is secured, such as a home-equity loan, it could carry extra risk.
+- If a personal loan is secured, it could carry extra risk of losing collateral.

 - Credit inquiries: Lenders and credit card issuers typically perform a hard inquiry when you apply to borrow money.
-This may temporarily lower your credit scores, but the impact is usually minor, according to the CFPB.
-The agency says applying for a lot of credit over a short period can give a bad impression.
+This may temporarily lower your credit scores.
+The impact is usually minor, according to the CFPB.
+But the agency says applying for a lot of credit over a short period can give a bad impression.